How to Write an Analytical Essay: 5 Steps, Examples & Topics

 I. Introduction

-2. Thesis statement: Fitzgerald uses symbols such as the green light, the eyes of Doctor T. J. Eckleburg, and Gatsby’s mansion to illustrate themes of hope, illusion, and social class.
+- Thesis statement: Fitzgerald uses the green light, the eyes of Doctor T. J. Eckleburg, and Gatsby’s mansion to explore hope, illusion, and social class.

 II.
 Body Paragraphs